 Choose the right model and hang on to it long enough and, in some respects, the cost of owning a Rolex is negative.
 Many references appreciate in value, particularly the more ‘niche’ offerings that are produced in lower numbers.

 The same is true whether looking at men’s or women’s watches.
-There’s no difference in the levels of quality, manufacture, or performance between the two ranges.
-The smaller sizes of the ladies collection are reflected in lower price points when set against the comparable men’s watch – and they hold their value over time just as well.
+There’s no difference in the levels of quality, manufacturing, or performance between the two ranges.
+The smaller sizes of the ladies collection are reflected in lower price points when set against the comparable men’s watch – and they can often hold their value over time just as well.

 Two-tone Rolex Lady Datejust with diamonds and fluted bezel hold’s its value just as well as a men’s Rolex.